ts1/BLEUnlock/README.md

 ### Example

-Here is an example script which sends LINE Notify message, with a photo of the person in front of Mac when unlocked manually.
+Here is an example script which sends a LINE Notify message, with a photo of the person in front of the Mac when it is unlocked manually.

 ```sh
 #!/bin/bash